37th Guards Rifle Division: East Pomeranian Offensive and the Berlin Offensive

 On 13 January, the division attacked out of its bridgehead.
 By the end of January, the division had reached Graudenz and besieged the city.
 It was transferred to the 2nd Shock Army on 14 February.
 On 16 February, it attacked the city again but was unable to capture the city itself.
 On the night of 18 February, the division attacked again but was forced to retreat due to strong German resistance.
 However, these attacks had worn down the German troops to allow elements of the 142nd Rifle Division to capture the city.
 It returned to the control of the 65th Army on 2 March and fought in the East Pomeranian Offensive.
 It then advanced on Danzig and fought in the street fighting in the city.
 During the fight, division commander Sobir Rakhimov was killed on 26 March by a direct hit on his observation post.
 Major general Kuzma Grebennik took command on 30 March, replacing Colonel Nikolai Onoprienko.
 The division transferred westward to fight in the Berlin Offensive on 28 March.
 The division crossed the Oder and fought near Stettin.
 During the Oder crossing, 118th Guards Rifle Regiment deputy battalion commander Captain Alexey Nemkov distinguished himself and was awarded the title Hero of the Soviet Union and the Order of Lenin on 29 June.
 A company commander from the same regiment, Senior lieutenant Alexander Nikolayev, was awarded the title Hero of the Soviet Union and the Order of Lenin on the same day as Nemkov for distinguishing himself during the Oder crossing.
 By 10 May 1945 the division was part of 18th Rifle Corps, 65th Army.
 By the end of the war, the division had reached Rostock.
 On 4 June, the division was awarded the Order of Bogdan Khmelnitsky 2nd class for its actions during the Berlin offensive.
+In total, seventeen soldiers of the division received the title Hero of the Soviet Union during the war.